Israeli Air Force: Six-Day War (1967)

 In three hours on the morning of June 5, 1967, the first day of the Six-Day War, the Israeli Air Force executed Operation Focus, crippling the opposing Arab air forces and attaining air supremacy for the remainder of the war.
 In a surprise attack, the IAF destroyed most of the Egyptian Air Force while its planes were still on the ground.
-By the end of the day, with surrounding Arab countries also drawn into the fighting, the IAF had mauled the Syrian and Jordanian air forces as well, striking as far as Iraq.
-After six days of fighting Israel claimed a total of 452 Arab aircraft destroyed, of which 49 were aerial victories.
+By the end of the day, with surrounding Arab countries drawn into the fighting, the IAF had mauled the Syrian and Jordanian air forces, striking as far as Iraq.
+After six days of fighting, Israel claimed a total of 452 Arab aircraft destroyed, of which 49 were aerial victories.

 After the IAF's impressive performance in the Six-Day War, the Lyndon Johnson administration decided to sell F-4 Phantom fighters to Israel in 1968, marking the first sale of American military equipment to Israel.

 War of Attrition

 Shortly after the end of the Six-Day War, Egypt initiated the War of Attrition, hoping to prevent Israel from consolidating its hold over the lands captured in 1967.
 Israel's goal in the fighting was to exact heavy losses on the opposing side, in order to facilitate a ceasefire.
-The Israeli Air Force consequently undertook repeated bombings of strategic targets deep within enemy territory and repeatedly challenged Arab air forces for aerial supremacy, all the while supporting operations by Israel's ground and naval forces.
+The Israeli Air Force undertook repeated bombings of strategic targets deep within enemy territory and repeatedly challenged Arab air forces for aerial supremacy, while supporting operations by Israel's ground and naval forces.

 In late 1969 the Soviet Union began to deploy fighter aircraft units and surface-to-air missile units to Egypt.
 The Soviet surface-to-air missile units soon joined their Egyptian allies in direct confrontations with Israeli aircraft.
-Soviet fighters conducted patrols but Israeli pilots were ordered not to engage them.
-However, on July 30, 1970, the tension peaked: An IAF ambush resulted in a large scale air brawl between IAF planes and MiGs flown by Soviet pilots—five MiGs were shot down, while the IAF suffered no losses.
+Soviet fighters conducted patrols, but Israeli pilots were ordered not to engage them.
+On July 30, 1970, the tension peaked: An IAF ambush resulted in a large scale air brawl between IAF planes and MiGs flown by Soviet pilots—five MiGs were shot down, while the IAF suffered no losses.

 Fear of further escalation and superpower involvement brought the war to a conclusion.
 By the end of August 1970, the Israeli Air Force had claimed 111 aerial kills while reporting losing only four aircraft to Arab fighters.
 Egyptian and Soviet forces claimed to shoot down approximately 20 Israeli Air Force planes with surface-to-air missile and anti-aircraft artillery units.